 Phentermine is most often used for weight loss but may also be used in combination with the medication topiramate to help with certain eating disorders, such as binge eating disorder (BED)

-Phentermine is an FDA-approved weight loss drug that remains popular due to its effectiveness.
+Phentermine is a TGA-approved weight loss drug that remains popular due to its effectiveness.
 A person who takes it alone or with other drugs may help boost their weight loss.

 Phentermine is a Sympathomimetic Amine Anorectic.
 The physiologic effect of phentermine is by means of Appetite Suppression and Increased Sympathetic Activity.